Dinesh-Patil01/BoAt-Clone/README.md

 # BoAt Lifestyle Clone

-This is a clone of `BoAt Lifestyle website` which i created for my `Construct Week Project`.
+This is a clone of `BoAt Lifestyle website`

 ## Features